VH-Lab/NDI-matlab/README.md

 # NDI

-Neuroscience Data Interface - A means of specifying and accessing neuroscience data
+Neuroscience Data Interface - A means of specifying and accessing neuroscience data and analyses

+2024-04-29: The main branch now holds the code for NDI 2 beta.
+You can get NDI 1.0.1 on the `ndi1_legacy` branch.
+Bear with us a couple of days as we roll this out.
+If you install today, use DID-matlab branch `ndi2beta`.
+Exciting changes coming!

 - Available at https://github.com/VH-Lab/NDI-matlab
 - Documentation is at https://vh-lab.github.io/NDI-matlab/